conf8o/chohnaikai/README.md

 A system for items that is interesting to closed community.

-For example, it notify game clips to Discord and aggregate reactions on them, and sort them.
+For example, it notify game clips to Discord and survey reactions on them, and sort them.

 Also, users can implement particular ways to do them.